kbaseIncubator/relation_engine_incubator/README.md

 but since it will perform numerous unnecessary queries against the database to do the graph comparison, the bulk loader is typically faster.

+## Requirements

+For the the delta loader to operate efficiently:

+* ArangoDB must be version 3.5.0+
+* All node and edge collections must have the following persistent indexes
+  * `id, expired, created`
+  * `expired, created, last_version`

 ### Creating new loaders

 Loaders for NCBI taxonomy are supplied in `relation_engine/ncbi/taxa/loaders` and can be examined